 Fertile clay made the Northern provinces very suitable for crops like potatoes and sugar beets.
-Other popular crops are wheat and maize, and pastures produce hay and feed livestock.
+Other popular crops in the region are wheat and maize, and hay to feed livestock.

-Part of the agricultural produce is used for human consumption (crops, milk and meat), and some is ploughed back into the soil.
-The remainder is biomass waste, and one of the challenges faced by Chemport is to turn this waste into valuable commodities.
+Part of the agricultural products is used for consumption (crops, milk and meat), and some is ploughed back into the soil.
+The remainder is biomass waste, and one of the focus areas for Chemport is to turn this waste into valuable commodities.

-Suiker Unie and Avebe are true biorefineries, working with sugar beets and potatoes, respectively.
+Avebe and Cosun Beet Company (previously Suiker Unie) are true biorefineries, working with sugar beets and potatoes, respectively.
+Other companies, like Nobioan (previously Nouryon) and Avantium have contributed to the Saccharide agenda.
 Many companies can use the sugars and fibres they produce.

 If you want more information, you can check out the presentations theat were given at the European Chemical Regions Network.